Updated: Jan 26, 2022

 It seems like lately everyone seems to be asking about Credit Privacy Numbers, or CPNs, and how they can be used when applying for credit.
 Depending on the source of your research, the information may be wholly positive or wholly negative.
 While CPNs can be a valuable resource for a select group of recipients, they are certainly not intended to be used as a replacement for the standard measure of identity, your social security number.

 Also known as Credit Profile Numbers, CPNs are useful for military leaders, movie stars, government officials, or other public figures who are hoping to shield themselves from identity theft.
 CPNs are also typically assigned to victims or witnesses placed into federal protection programs.
-I often refer to CPNs as “Credit Piracy Numbers” because, in many instances, that is exactly what the users are attempting to do – steal or pirate credit.
+I refer to CPNs as “Credit Piracy Numbers” because, in many instances, that is exactly what the users are attempting to do – steal or pirate credit.

 There are companies who advertise the ability to build a new, cleaner credit profile for those with poor credit history, but even the most legitimate of these companies often don’t provide all the facts about what the purchaser is buying into.

 A CPN is a nine-digit identification number that acts like a social security number (SSN) and, for certain people, may be used in lieu of an SSN for obtaining credit.
 Because of their potential to be used by fraudsters, they have also raised red flags with certain agencies who view them as suspicious, even fraudulent.
 It is for this reason that the government has placed protective shields around federal funding and its availability to those who are using CPNs as a primary identifier.

 Even though you have a right to keep your SSN private, you are required by law to disclose it to employers and certain agencies, such as the Internal Revenue Service, motor vehicle department, federally insured lenders, or when buying a firearm, even if you have a legitimate CPN in place.